-- Filter: Telegrams with the group addresses of the main groups 14 to 31 from KNX to LAN are filtered in accordance with the filter table, which is automatically calculated by ETS. - Route: All group telegrams of main groups 14 ...
-31 are routed without considering the filter table settings.
+- Filter: Telegrams with the group addresses of the main groups 14 to 31 from KNX to LAN are filtered in accordance with the filter table, which is automatically calculated by ETS. - Route: All group telegrams of main groups 14 to 31 are routed.